jamesaud/resolution-logic-engine/README.md

 Input can be directly as Julia code, but is much easier using the .yml format.

 Please take a look at the input.yml file to see how to formulate the knowledge base, query, and signature.
+Here is an example of an input.yml file:

 ```
 signature: